 - If you experience extreme, intense anxiety in any mildly dangerous situation.

 - If you avoid ordinary life events, like hiking, because of this fear.

 - If you're going to the doctor too often with nothing wrong.

 - If you seek out alternative and potentially dangerous ways to stay young forever.

 - If you imagine ways that you might die in various situations and experience anxiety over them.

 - If you have a significant pre-occupation with death and avoiding death, to the point where it is all you think about.

-It's for these reasons that looking at death anxiety as a phobia becomes difficult, because everyone is afraid of death in some way and there are so many other issues surrounding death that the person might fear.
-For example, if someone isn't afraid of death, but they are afraid of dying in a painful way, is that a fear of death or a fear of pain?
+It's for these reasons that looking at death anxiety as a phobia becomes difficult because everyone is afraid of death in some way and there are so many other issues surrounding death that the person might fear.
+For example, if someone isn't afraid of death, but they are afraid of dying painfully, is that a fear of death or a fear of pain?

 What about if they're not afraid of their own death, but rather of what will happen to their family if they die?